TroelsMortensen/TalkTimer/README.md

 You can start the time recorder for a participant by clicking the "play" button.
 Pressing the play button will pause other talking participants.
 It is assuming only one talks at a time.

 You can press keys on the keyboard according to their id, to start/pause recording.
 I have support for 14 participants, they will be given the ids: 1-9qwert.

+## Version 1.0
+Features:
+* Add participants
+* Start/stop recording time for participants

+## Version 2.0
+Features:
+* Display the time per participant in a table, with the new top-right "export" button.